mshafat/allthrusmartphone.xyz/content/blog/learn/passive_income_financial_freedom.md

 > Don't aim for passive income aim for leveraged income

-The workshope is full of golden nuggets, I just shared two of them....
+The workshope is full of golden nuggets, I shared just two of them....

-I highly recommend each one of you to watch the whole recording... it will going to blow your mind with values and shift your mindset...
+I highly recommend each one of you to watch the whole recording... it's going to blow your mind with values and shift your mindset...

 Heres the link to watch the workshop: https://www.youtube.com/watch?v=jmNdho2svuc